Sarthak2116/antstackdashboard/README.md

 All the **material design** were done using [Angular Materials](https://material.angular.io/)

+The dashboard is hosted [here](https://antstack-dashboard.herokuapp.com/)

-## Setting up the environment
+## Setting up the environment for local development

-Run `npm install` after pulling the sourec code, in the source directory.
+Run `npm install` after pulling the source code, in the source directory.

 ## Running Development server